mahuntington/angular-notes/url_params.md

 1. Define what URL params are
 1. Create an external data file
 1. Use the data file to generate links
+1. Have Resume component display the id param
+1. Show specific job data based on id param

 ## Define what URL params are